deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

   - AUDIO_SUPPORT - Enable USB handling and MP3 decoding, fully integrated into Unilink.
   - BT_SUPPORT - Adds support for controlling a bluetooth module.

-  - Alternatively, you can use it as Aux-in enabler, so you can connect any audio source into the CD input.<br>
+  - Alternatively, it can be used as Aux-in enabler and can connect any audio source into the CD input.<br>
     For this, disable PASSIVE_MODE, AUDIO_SUPPORT and BT_SUPPORT (Add `//` before each `#define`).<br>
     Connect power and unilink signals, this will be enough to keep the ICS happy.<br>